CassandraMaldonado/LLM_Healthcare/README.md

 # Healthcare-Specialized LLM with Reinforcement Learning

 ## Overview
-This repo explores how to fine-tune a healthcare-specialized language model using medical datasets like PubMedQA, RadQA, and MedMCQA.
-The goal was to improve performance on tasks like medical question answering and clinical reasoning, especially in situations where accuracy and safety really matter.

-We also experimented with Reinforcement Learning with AI Feedback (RLAIF) to better align the model’s outputs with helpful, factual, and medically sound answers.
+This project fine-tunes a clinically aligned biomedical LLM using gold-standard datasets like PubMedQA, optimized for factual correctness, diagnostic safety, and clinical utility.
+Leveraging Reinforcement Learning with AI Feedback (RLAIF) and multi-step processing, this pipeline transforms medical question-answer datasets into instruction-following format and tunes LLMs such as BioGPT or LLaMA-3 OpenBioLLM for deployment in real-world healthcare workflows.

 ## Datasets
 Here’s what I used and why: